Share

 1. Cyborgs, biological sophonts augmented with artificial components

-2. Tweaks; biological clades with minor or major adjustments to their genome
+2. Tweaking; biological augmentations including minor or major adjustments to the genome

 3. Artificial bodies; non-biological host bodies holding uploaded personalities